devjanaprime/groupRandomNumberGuess/readme.md

-#Team Random Number Guess
+Team Random Number Guess
+=

 In this challenge, you will need to create a new Node project (much like we did in lecture).
 You will create three modules (js files) as specified below and create an app.js that will use these modules.
 Then you'll test your work via the curl terminal command!

-#Base Mode:
+Base Mode:
+=

 The final version of this project will have two modes: